apokryphus/advanced-combat-system/README.md

 https://user-images.githubusercontent.com/98017171/160662412-115d9641-c9e8-4232-aa8a-70df9c829bb5.mp4

-- Vampire claws are automatically equipped when attacking unarmed in `combat`.
+- Vampire claws are automatically equipped when attacking while unarmed in `combat`.
 - Vampire claws retract once the player is `out of combat`.
 - Vampire claws deal `5% - 10%` maximum health damage to `red health enemies`, and `10% - 20%` maximum health damage to `monsters`.
 - Attacks apply `bleeding` and `heals for 2.5%` of the player's maximum health.